fshh/ComputerGraphics/Assignment3_ModelParser/README.md

 *TODO*: Please edit the following information in your assignment

+**NOTES**
+* Make sure you run the executable in the base "Assignment3_ModelParser/" folder so the .obj files are accessed correctly.
+* Like the other person who posted about it on Piazza, I don't believe my Mac supports the GL_LINE glPolygonMode, so it looks completely broken for me, but hopefully it works for you!

 * Name and partners name(At most 1 partner for this Assignment):
   * Andrew Knollmeyer
 * How many hours did it take you to complete this Assignment?